Haishi2016/Project-Santa-Cruz-Preview/user-guides/secured_locker/server-topology.md

 * **Key Vault**

     Azure-Percept-SMM uses Azure Key Vault to manage encryption/decryption keys.
 Azure-Percept-SMM generates a new key for each model version so that the key only works for a specific version of a specific AI model.
-SCZ-MM also uses Azure Key Vault to manage the service certificate that is associated with the Application Gateway instance.
+Azure-Percept-SMM also uses Azure Key Vault to manage the service certificate that is associated with the Application Gateway instance.

 * **Public IP**